lhr-solar/DataAcq-Sunlight/Docs/source/Software/drivers.rst

 ``SDCard_Init()`` mounts the SD card and should be called before any other function. ``SDCard_GetStatistics()`` should be used when debugging and not in the main loop (unless to check if there is not enough data left). ``SDCard_PutInQueue()`` should be used by the thread placing data in the queue while ``SDCard_Sort_Write_Data()`` will take the data from the queue or return an error if there is no data.
 The error does not pertain to an empty queue. ``SDCard_t`` has a time component that should be sampled from the GPS drivers.
+In order to prevent data loss in the event of a shutdown sequence it might be necessary to mount and unmount the SD Card periodically.
+This can be done with the functions ``SDCard_OpenFileSystem()`` & ``SDCard_CloseFileSystem()``.

 Additional Considerations
 It would be interesting to consider sending Data Acquisition a message if the SD Card gets close to becoming full.The helper functions in